kavitakeenable/kavi2/README.md

 ![Alt text](pod8.png)

-- Check if the container is created with the **“podman ps”** command.
+- Check if the container was created with the **“podman ps”** command.

 ```
 Podman ps